suenot/aicommit/readme.md

 - 🚧 Tests for each feature to prevent breaking changes
 - 🚧 Split commits by file (`aicommit --by-file`)
 - 🚧 Split commits by feature (`aicommit --by-feature`)
-- 🚧 Version management for multiple languages (package.json, requirements.txt, etc.)
+- 🚧 Version management for multiple languages (requirements.txt, etc.)
 - 🚧 Version management with git tag
 - 🚧 Branch safety checks for push operations
 - 🚧 Support for cross-compilation (ARM, AARCH64, etc.)